Omdeshmukh18/Hospital-Patient-Record-Analytics./README.md

 - Which disease category has the highest median age?
 - What percentage of patients belong to each disease category?
 - Are there any significant age outliers within disease categories?

+## ## Visualization:
+Distribution of Age by Disease Category
+Box Plot Analysis
+Violin Plot Analysis
+Comparison of patient age spread across disease categories Identification of median age and outliers

+## Process
+The hospital patient records dataset was collected and imported into Jupyter Notebook for analysis.
+Data cleaning and preprocessing were performed to ensure accuracy and consistency.
+Exploratory Data Analysis (EDA) was conducted using Python libraries such as Pandas, Matplotlib, and Seaborn to identify patterns and trends.
+Various visualizations were created to compare patient demographics and disease categories.
+Finally, key insights were generated to support data-driven healthcare decision-making.

+## dashboard